You can enter the sector in a number of ways, below are examples of the most popular routes for recent graduates:

 - Building up work experience (often unpaid) with university papers and submitting articles to magazines, newspapers and online publications.

-Consumer magazines occasionally advertise for trainee journalists, but few such opportunities will appear on CareerConnect as most publishers advertise in their own publications or on their own websites, as well as in The Guardian and/or Press Gazette, or just recruiting people who have undertaken work experience with them first.
+Consumer magazines occasionally advertise for trainee journalists, but few such opportunities will appear on CareerConnect as most publishers advertise in their own publications or on their own websites, as well as in The Guardian and/or Press Gazette, or recruit people who have undertaken work experience with them first.

 Broadcast Journalists may begin their careers working as Researchers or Newsroom Assistants, progressing to become On Screen Reporters, Special Correspondents, News Presenters, and Bulletin or Programme Editors.
 They may also move into Programme Production or Management roles, or become Journalists, Newspaper Reporters or Writers.
 Some Broadcast Journalists may also start their careers working as Newspaper or other Print Press Journalists.
-The BBC, ITV News, CNN and Sky News run trainee schemes, and offer work placements to students genuinely committed to news.
-Visit their websites for more information on closing dates and read our additional sector pages on Music & Radio and TV & Film for more advice.
+The BBC, ITV News and CNN run trainee/internship schemes.
+Visit their websites for more information on closing dates and read our additional sector pages on Music & Radio and TV & Film for additional advice.

 There is a wide range of postgraduate courses covering many areas of journalism, including newspapers, broadcast journalism, on-line and sport.
 A number of these courses are vocational and can be just as intense as a full time job.
-Core subjects of the NCTJ curriculum include news reporting, journalism e-portfolio, Teeline shorthand, media law, court reporting and public affairs.
-There are also Masters courses available for those that want to take a more academic approach to journalism.
-Either way, if you are interested in taking a course try to attend an open day or visit before making an application.
-News Associates run a number of free workshops and tasters in their London and Manchester offices and have also hosted a ‘mock newsroom’ event at Oxford.
-Before you embark on further study, ask questions about how successful these courses have been in gaining jobs for their past students, possible bursaries available and how the course is structured and assessed.
+Core subjects of NCTJ courses can include news reporting, journalism e-portfolio, Teeline shorthand, media law, court reporting and public affairs.
+There are also Master's courses available for those that want to take a more academic approach to journalism.
+Either way, if you are interested in taking a course try to attend an open day or visit before making an application, you can also try one News Associates' free workshops.
+Before you embark on further study, ask questions about which organisations students have worked for after graduation, possible bursaries available and how the course is structured and assessed.

 People in the industry have sharply opposing views on the value of further study – while some view it as essential experience, others don’t.
-It is useful to talk to any contacts you know (or get to know) in the industry and seek their views.
+It is useful to talk to any contacts you know (or get to know - you can contact people via LinkedIn) in the industry and seek their views.